Junior Fellowship, 2020-21: Modernity: Being, Reason, Gift

 Norris Clarke S.J. – Person and Being (Marquette University Press, 1993)

 Eric Voegelin – “The Beginning and the Beyond: Meditation on Truth,” What Is History? and Other Late Unpublished Writings, Collected Works of Eric Voegelin, Volume 28, eds.
-Hollweck and Caringella (University of Missouri Press, 1990)
+Thomas A. Hollweck and Paul Caringella (University of Missouri Press, 1990)

 Alfred North Whitehead – Process and Reality [Gifford Lectures 1927-28] (Free Press, 1979)